 Some programs require a higher minimum English proficiency score or accept only a TOEFL score.

-Programs accepting only TOEFL above Graduate College minimums:
+Minimum total TOEFL scores for programs only accepting TOEFL scores above Graduate College minimums:

-Programs accepting TOEFL or IELTS above Graduate College minimums:
+Breakdown of exam section minimums for programs accepting TOEFL and/or IELTS above Graduate College minimums:

 Test Waiver Policy